Sathyanarayanan-R/Developers-Connector-App-Backend/README.md

 From either the fresher or experienced dashboard, there will be the ability to initiate a live text medium to post something, that is more useful to readers also.

+Socket.IO has been implemented in this App for having Real Time Chat among users.

 ## Target Audience

 Mainly designed for the buddies who are very eager to learn programming and they miss the oppurtunity to connect with senior or skilled devleopers.
 This platform will be a sugar syrup for them to build a sweet applications.